ColCarroll/ridge_map/README.md

 -------------

 - I feel like I am missing something easy or obvious with lake/road/river/ocean detection, but what I've got gets me most of the way there.
 If you hack on the `RidgeMap.preprocessor` method and find something nice, I would love to hear about it!
-- As far as I can tell, there is no way to change the color of a line in matplotlib dynamically.
-I would love to color the lines by elevation.
+- ~~As far as I can tell, there is no way to change the color of a line in matplotlib dynamically.
+I would love to color the lines by elevation.~~ Color by elevation!
 - Did you make a cool map?
 Open an issue with the code and I will add it to the examples.

 Examples